Skip to main content

 Posted on August 19, 2020 in Vision Health

-It’s no question that our eyes are important.
-We’ve all heard the saying “the eyes are the windows to the soul”, but did you know they are also a window to our overall health?
+You’ve probably heard the saying, “the eyes are the windows to the soul,” but did you know they are also a window to our overall health?
+Understanding what vision changes to expect as you age is not only important for your sight, but for your overall health as well.

 Vision changes that come with aging